Skip to content

 • test: includes the following methods that you can use for testing queries:

-• getNodesByType: gets all nodes by GraphQL type.
-The GraphQL type is generated using the node model’s name.
+• getNodesByType: gets all documents by GraphQL type.
+The GraphQL type is generated using the document model’s name.
 For example, Post or Author.

 • query: runs a specified GraphQL query.